-The Internship is housed at the UC Davis MIND Institute on the UC Davis Medical Center campus in Sacramento, California, an integrated, academic health system that is consistently ranked among the nation's top medical schools.
-Sacramento is the third most diverse county in California and the 17th most diverse county in the U.S. (U.S. Census Bureau, 2020).
+The Fellowship is housed at the UC Davis MIND Institute on the UC Davis Medical Center campus in Sacramento, California, an integrated, academic health system that is consistently ranked among the nation's top medical schools.
+Sacramento is the third most diverse county in California and the 17th most diverse county in the country (U.S. Census Bureau, 2020).
 The MIND Institute is internationally known as a leader in research and clinical care for children and adolescents with neurodevelopmental disabilities.
-It was founded in 1998 by parents of individuals with autism spectrum disorder (ASD) through legislation passed by the state of California.
-The Institute brings together professionals from various disciplines united in one common vision: To improve the quality of life for individuals with neurodevelopmental disabilities.
+It was founded in 1998 by parents of individuals with autism spectrum disorder (ASD) through legislation passed by the state of

+California.
+The Institute brings together professionals from various disciplines united in one common vision: To develop more personalized, equitable, and scientifically validated systems of support and interventions to help neurodivergent individuals live their best lives.

-All clinical activities within the internship program take place within the MIND Institute's outpatient clinic, the Massie Family Clinic, and in secondary telehealth and in-person placement settings throughout the community (e.g., Northern Valley Indian Health, Far Northern Regional Center, Pediatric Mobile Clinic, Pediatric Primary Care).
-The Massie Family clinic has eight (8) specially designed exam rooms, six (6) of which are equipped with one-way observation windows to allow live supervision of interns engaged in clinical care.
+All clinical activities within the fellowship program take place within the MIND Institute's outpatient clinic, the Massie Family Clinic.
+The clinic has eight (8) specially designed exam rooms, six (6) of which are equipped with one-way observation windows to allow live supervision of fellows engaged in clinical care.
 A secure outdoor playground is also available for play and for observation.
 Social skills and other group therapy sessions utilize the larger Family Rooms which are well-equipped for group-based intervention.
-Didactic activities are either held in person at the MIND Institute or via remote teleconferencing platforms using secure UC Davis Health video conferencing platforms.
+All didactic activities can be carried out at the MIND Institute, in person or via remote teleconferencing platforms.

 Faculty and clinical supervisors at the MIND Institute are renowned experts in their fields of research and clinical care and are engaged in a variety of collaborative activities linking clinical and scientific endeavors.
-Providers from various disciplines-including psychology, developmental pediatrics, social work, genetics, speech and language pathology, and psychiatry-serve more than 3,500 individual pediatric patients per year through the Massie Family Clinic, and interns will have opportunities to engage in interdisciplinary patient care in this setting, as well as through their secondary placements in community settings.
+Providers from various disciplines-including psychology, developmental pediatrics, social work, genetics, speech and language pathology, and psychiatry-provide clinical services to more than 3,500 individual pediatric patients per year through the Massie Family Clinic, and fellows will have opportunities to engage in interdisciplinary patient care in this setting.

 The Northern California Leadership Education in Neurodevelopmental and Related Disabilities (LEND) program is a graduate and post-graduate level, interdisciplinary leadership and service training program federally funded through HRSA's Maternal Child Health Bureau.
 The purpose of the Northern CA LEND is to train the next generation of practitioners and stakeholders-including neurodivergent individuals, self-advocates, and family members-in current best practices for diagnosis and treatment of neurodevelopmental disabilities (NDDs) while emphasizing collaborative interdisciplinary, family-centered, and culturally competent care.
-In order to improve the health and treatment of children with NDDs and their families, the next generation of practitioners, family members, and advocates will need leadership skills to increase capacity of the care delivery systems and develop new models of care provision.
+In order to improve the health and treatment of children with NDDs and their families, the next generation of practitioners, family members, and advocates will need leadership skills to increase the capacity of the care delivery systems and develop new models of care provision.
 They must also have an unwavering commitment to high quality, evidence-based services.

-Doctoral interns also participate in the LEND program, providing access to a variety of didactic seminars, and additional interdisciplinary clinical experiences.
-As long-term trainees, interns participate in a minimum of 300 hours of LEND seminars/curriculum and interdisciplinary clinical activities over the course of the training year, along with a leadership/research project which they present at the end of the training year.
-Interns receive a portion of their stipend from the LEND program.
-More information about the LEND program can be found [here](#).
+Postdoctoral fellows participate in the LEND program, providing access to a variety of didactic seminars, additional interdisciplinary clinical experiences, and leadership development.
+As Medium-Term trainees, fellows participate in a minimum of 40 hours of LEND seminars/curriculum and interdisciplinary clinical activities over the course of the training year.
+Fellows do not receive any stipend through the LEND program and are fully funded by the MIND Institute.
+More information about the LEND program can be found here: <https://health.ucdavis.edu/mindinstitute/education/lend/lend-index.html>.